ceekeh/Linkedin-Devops/README.md

 All YAML files can optionally begin with --- and end with ... .
 This is part of the YAML format and indicates the start and end of a document.
 All members of a list are lines beginning at the same indentation level starting with a "- " (a dash and a space):

+example:
+         a list always has "---"

+     DICTIONARY
+A dictionary is represented in a simple key: value form (the colon must be followed by a space):
+# An employee record martin:
+  name: Martin D'vloper
+  job: Developer
+  skill: Elite